ulasdnz/Graph-Coloring-Problem/README.md

 e <number of a vertex> <number of a vertex>
 ```
 First line specifies the vertex number and number of edges.
 Rest of the lines gives us the edges which is pointing from the first index number to the second
 index number.
 You can see the test inputs in the project folder.
-Here's the example that you can find in the test.txt file:
+Here's an example input file:

 ```
 p 4 3